 Pursuant to the Agreement and the Statutes of IBEC, the Bank is exempt of all direct taxes and duties, both national and local ones, in the member countries.

-This provision does not apply to the payments of salaries to individuals being the citizens of the country where the Bank is located, and to utility charges.
+This Regulation does not apply to the payments of salaries to individuals who are citizens of the Bank's country residence as well as payments for utility charges.